83) Olympe de Gouges

 Jefferson's Daughters: Three Sisters, White & Black, in a Young America by Catherine Kerrison

 Ascent of Woman, Documentary Series by Amanda Foreman (Episode 4--Revolution, is linked in this article.
-The entire series is available on both Netflix and YouTube).
+The entire series is available on YouTube).